tytydraco/yessleep/out/Baroness_of_the_Bayou.md

 feeling the warmth of the oversized organ in her hands, praying with her eyes closed,  as the dead man's entire digestive system steamed on the muddy floor.
 Of them not caring about the stink of bodily fluids and bile.
 The drummers continued on beating their drums, and the congregation began to cheer for their gruesome queen.
 Jesus fuckin Christ.
 That fucker is gutted like a pig.
 Until one of the priests grabbed his bolo machete, raised it over his shoulders, and cut the man's head off.

-There, the congregation continued to cheer as she threw the digestive organs onto the floor while she grinned.
+There, the congregation continued to cheer as she kicked the digestive organs onto the floor while she grinned.
 She ordered the big man to return to his spot.
-And so he did just that, coming back to his respective place with his carved-out abdomen as skin and muscle dangled.
 I have to muster what I've just seen.

 I'm trying to calm myself down as I continue to witness black magic being performed while holding my phone. shit!
 32 percent left.
 I have to resort to taking pictures.
 There, the voodoo priestess raised her arms.
-Everyone suddenly stopped, indicating her next approach. the detective watching from the sidelines.
+Everyone suddenly stopped, indicating her next approach.
 She nodded her head to the drummers.

 There they began to beat their drums slowly, giving off a rhythm that sounded like a heartbeat.
 She walked in the direction of that Asian woman with those ridiculous saline implants.
 I mean, who in their right mind would want to have that, especially with a bad heart condition?
 Holy shit!
 Is that what's going to happen next?
 Right there, her veins began pulsing from her chest.
 I don't like the look of this.
 Until then, the drummers had begun to increase the volume of their beats.